 The primary use of versioned views is to edit traditional versioned data using SQL.
 You cannot modify the underlying table or feature class through a versioned view using an ArcGIS client application.
 The table or feature class upon which the versioned view is based must meet the ArcGIS requirements for editing geodatabase data with SQL.

 An archive view is a database view defined on a nonversioned, archive-enabled table or feature class.
-Archive views also include triggers that keep the archiving tables up-to-date when edits are made through the archive view.
+Archive views also include triggers that keep the archiving tables up to date when edits are made through the archive view.
 An archive view is created when you enable the dataset for archiving or when you enable SQL access on a nonversioned, archive-enabled dataset.

 Reasons to have archive views include the following: